microsoft/vscode-npm-scripts/README.md

 ## Settings

 - `npm.runInTerminal` defines whether the command is run in a terminal window or whether the output form the command is shown in the `Output` window.
-The default is to show the output in the `Output` window.
+The default is to show the output in the terminal.
 - `npm.includeDirectories` define additional directories that include a  `package.json`.
 - `npm.useRootDirectory` define whether the root directory of the workspace should be ignored, the default is `false`.
 - `npmRunSilent` run npm commands with the `--silent` option, the default is `false`.